pris-matic/Sanrio-Quest/README.md

 - Players must work together to win 5 stages, and they will lose whenever one of their health reaches to 0.

+## Additional Notes
+- Current release can be used for demo purposes only, and should NOT be modified in any way.